melles1991/usecuewebsite/_posts/en/2020-08-20-multilingual-jekyll-websites.md

 title: Multilingual Jekyll websites
 ---

 There are many guides for making multilingual Jekyll websites.
-Most of them involve plugins, and [I do not really like plugins](https://jekyllcodex.org/without-plugins).
+Most of them involve plugins, and [I do not really like plugins](https://jekyllcodex.org/without-plugins), because they execute [unknown code](https://www.usecue.com/blog/code-warriors/).
+Fortunately, I did not need them.
 After trying several approaches, I found a way that is as easy as it is elegant.

 Whenever I needed a multilingual Jekyll website in the past, I always copied my complete project and translated it.
 This is relatively easy and keeps the codebase simple, but it made maintenance and adjustments a tedious job.
 The logical alternative, besides using a plugin, was to use themes.
 However, I do not like the added complexity of themes either.
 I like to keep things simple.